tinacms/tina.io/content/docs/nextjs/github-public-repo.md

 // Our GitHub app redirects back to this page with auth code export default function Authorizing() {
-  // Let the main app know, that we receieved an auth code from the GitHub redirect useGithubAuthRedirect()
+  // Let the main app know, that we received an auth code from the GitHub redirect useGithubAuthRedirect()

   return <h2>Authorizing with GitHub, Please wait...</h2>